MichaelCurrin/auto-commit-msg/docs/quickstart.md

 ## Requirements

-You only need to have VS Code installed and the ability to run a terminal commands to install the extension.
+To install the extension, you only need:

+- VS Code installed
+- The ability to run terminal commands.
+-
 You do **not** need to download the repo or have Node or NPM installed.